copasi/model_replicator/UserManual.md

 In the *Parameter Scan*, *Sensitivities*, *Cross Section* and *Optimization* tasks all the elements used will be translated to those of the first unit of the new model.
 In *Optimization* this includes both the objective function, the parameters and constraints.
 This is arbitrary and if the user requires that it reflects a different unit, it will have to be changed manually within COPASI.

+## License

+The software *sbmodelr* is Copyright © 2024 Pedro Mendes, Center for Cell Analysis and Modeling, UConn Health.
+It is provided under the Artistic License 2.0, which is an OSI approved license.
+This license allows non-commercial and commercial use free of charge.

+## Funding

+This package was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number GM137787.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.